alvaroqsaldanha/Misc/IRTextProcessing/README.md

-A simple inverted-index implementation for text processing, using nltk and sklearn.
+A simple inverted-index implementation for text processing, using Python's nltk and scikit-learn.